EdDataScienceEES/tutorial-AmeliaYoung/index.md

 ### 1. Introduction
 The 2019–2020 Australian wildfires, known as the "Black Summer" fires, inflicted widespread devastation on natural habitats and native biodiversity.
 This tutorial will use a dataset from [CSIRO, Data Access Portal](https://data.csiro.au/collection/csiro:56679), to visualise Invertebrates' spatial distribution (concave hull maps), and geographical spread (hexagonal grid maps), before and after the Black Summer fires.
 The impact on invertebrates, (insects, molluscs, spiders), is often overlooked after natural disasters.
 Which makes open access diversity data even more essential in understanding potential trends, so scientists and conservationists can identify which species or regions face the most significant threats, helping to prioritise population growth.

 _Concave Hull Maps are minimum bounding polygons that tightly enclose points.
-We aim to create compact polygons around species' occurrence points, revealing insights into their spatial distribution across the landscape_
+We aim to create compact polygons around species' occurrence points, revealing insights into their spatial distribution across the landscape._

 <a name="prerequisites"></a>